 Will probably outperform the stock market over time :-)

-Description and Design Like the MC275 of yore, the current model is rated at 75Wpc (though McIntosh Labs' tech man, Chuck Hinton, says it can actually pump out 90Wpc), and it weighs the same 67 lbs.
+Like the MC275 of yore, the current model is rated at 75Wpc (though McIntosh Labs' tech man, Chuck Hinton, says it can actually pump out 90Wpc), and it weighs the same 67 lbs.
 Much of that heft comes from the two output transformers, which are, with the exception of one quality, identical to the original's, even to the point of being wound on the same equipment at McIntosh's production facility in Binghamton, New York.
 The wire in the old transformers was made of lacquered copper, which tended to harden and become brittle.
 The new wiring is still copper, but it's insulated with a far more durable synthetic material.

 The MC275's transformers utilize the same "unity-coupled circuit" that McIntosh invented in 1947.
 The two primary strands—one connected through the power supply to the plate and cathode of one of the output tubes, the other connected in the same manner to the other tube—are tightly wound together, turn for turn, for complete magnetic coupling.
 This creates almost instantaneous local feedback, which is said to reduce distortion.
 In the original and all subsequent versions of the MC275, including this one, a third winding is connected to the plates of the cathode follower driver; this was said to extend the ultra-low distortion over a much greater bandwidth, especially into the high frequencies.